instea/react-native-color-picker/README.md

 |`onColorChange`     |`Function`  |Callback called each time when color is changed.
 Used in controlled component.
 Argument is color in HSV representation (see below)|
 |`onOldColorSelected`|`Function`  |Callback with color (HEX string) as argument called when user selects old color.|

-When using `<ColorPicker />` as controlled component you should always use HSV color representation to avoid conversion from/to HEX or RGB.
+When using color picker as a controlled component you should always use HSV color representation to avoid conversion from/to HEX or RGB.
 HSV color representation is an object literal with properties:

 ```javascript
 {